 Buying & Storing ERD

 Since the coin was launched by Binance Launchpad it should come as no surprise that nearly all the trading volume is on the Binance Exchange.
-In fact, there is only one other exchange that lists ERD and that is Dcoin (with only 8% of total volume).
+There are only a handful of other exchanges who list the coin, and the only other significant trading volume is at Bilaxy.

 Having said that though, the turnover on Binance is really quite impressive.
 In fact, compared to similar market cap coins, Elrond has much higher levels.
 This bodes well for execution of large block order on Binance.

-For storing your ERD tokens you can use the any of the BEP-2 compatible wallets, including the Ledger hardware wallet.
-The Elrond team has released a wallet on the testnet and plans on releasing the production wallet in the third quarter of 2019.
+For storing your ERD tokens currently you can use the any of the BEP-2 compatible wallets, including the Ledger hardware wallet.
+A better choice might be to use the newly released mobile dApp Maiar, which acts as a wallet and much more.

 Development & Roadmap